 IB Diploma ‘Self-Taught’ Language A

 In the IB Diploma Programme (Grades 11 & 12), students select their best language for study as Language A. Most world languages are available.

 At ICS, English A and German A are offered as taught programmes.
 Students wishing to choose another language as Language A can opt to study their preferred language as a Self-Taught Language.
 For students who do this, ICS will provide overall supervision of their programme of study and help in finding a suitable language tutor, where possible.

-ICS strongly encourages students to maintain and develop their mother tongue language.
-Mother tongue classes take place after school and, where possible, ICS makes rooms available for these classes.
-The school supports families by reimbursing part of the costs of recognised and approved mother tongue classes.
+ICS strongly encourages students to maintain and develop their home language.
+Home language classes take place after school and where possible, ICS makes rooms available for these classes.
+The school supports families by reimbursing part of the costs of recognised and approved home language classes.

 The ICS Parents’ Association organises a group of volunteer Country/Language representatives.
-These volunteers can offer information about mother tongue classes.
-You can find their contact details in the Parents' Association section of the website.
-(Password required.)
+These volunteers can offer information about home language classes.

-The following mother tongue classes are available (Please note that not all classes take place at ICS): Chinese, Danish, Dutch, French, German (exempt from reimbursement programme), Italian, Japanese, Korean, Norwegian, Russian, Spanish, and Swedish.
+The following home language classes are available (Please note that not all classes take place at ICS): Chinese, Danish, Dutch, French, German (exempt from reimbursement programme), Italian, Japanese, Korean, Norwegian, Russian, Spanish, and Swedish.

 At ICS, we believe that learning happens both in and outside of the classroom.